 1 Awarding Institution Newcastle University

 2 Teaching Institution Newcastle University

 3 Final Award Master of Science Postgraduate Diploma Postgraduate Certificate

 4 Programme Title See item 5

-5 Programme Code Master of Science Oncology (Sept) 5397P Master of Science Oncology (Jan) - 5398P Master of Science Palliative Care (Sept) 5399P Master of Science Palliative Care (Jan) 5400P Master of Science Oncology for the Pharmaceutical Industry (Sept) 5401P Master of Science Oncology for the Pharmaceutical Industry (Jan) 5402P Postgraduate Diploma in Oncology (Sept) 3506P Postgraduate Diploma in Oncology (Jan) 3507P Postgraduate Diploma in Palliative Care (Sept) 3508P Postgraduate Diploma in Palliative Care (Jan)3509P Postgraduate Diploma in Oncology for the Pharmaceutical Industry (Sept) 3511P Postgraduate Diploma in Oncology for the Pharmaceutical Industry (Jan) 3512P Postgraduate Certificate in Oncology (Sept) 3159P Postgraduate Certificate in Oncology (Jan) 3160P Postgraduate Certificate in Palliative Care (Jan) 3162P Postgraduate Certificate in Palliative Care (Jan) 3162P Postgraduate Certificate in Oncology for the Pharmaceutical Industry (Sept) 3163P Postgraduate Certificate in Oncology for the Pharmaceutical Industry (Jan) 3164P Postgraduate Certificate in Cancer Studies (Sept) 3165P Postgraduate Certificate in Cancer Studies (Sept) 3166P CPD in Oncology and Palliative Care 6041P These programmes have been suspended for 2022/23 entry
+5 Programme Code Master of Science Oncology (Sept) 5397P Master of Science Palliative Care (Sept) 5399P Master of Science Palliative Care (Jan) 5400P Master of Science Oncology for the Pharmaceutical Industry (Sept) 5401P Master of Science Oncology for the Pharmaceutical Industry (Jan) 5402P Postgraduate Diploma in Oncology (Sept) 3506P Postgraduate Diploma in Oncology (Jan) 3507P Postgraduate Diploma in Oncology (Jan) 3507P Postgraduate Diploma in Palliative Care (Sept) 3508P Postgraduate Diploma in Palliative Care (Jan) 3509P Postgraduate Diploma in Oncology for the Pharmaceutical Industry (Sept) 3511P Postgraduate Diploma in Oncology for the Pharmaceutical Industry (Jan) 3512P Postgraduate Certificate in Oncology (Sept) 3159P Postgraduate Certificate in Oncology (Sept) 3159P Postgraduate Certificate in Oncology (Jan) 3160P Postgraduate Certificate in Palliative Care (Sept) 3161P Postgraduate Certificate in Palliative Care (Jan) 3162P Postgraduate Certificate in Oncology for the Pharmaceutical Industry (Sept) 3163P Postgraduate Certificate in Oncology for the Pharmaceutical Industry (Jan) 3164P Postgraduate Certificate in Cancer Studies (Sept) 3165P Postgraduate Certificate in Cancer Studies (Jan) 3166P CPD in Oncology and Palliative Care 6041P These programmes have been withdrawn for 2024/25 entry

 6 Programme Accreditation N/A

 7 QAA Subject Benchmark(s) N/A

-8 FHEQ Level Masters (7) 9 Last updated September 2022
+8 FHEQ Level Masters (7)

+9 Last updated Jan 2024

 10 Programme Aims

 These programmes aim to facilitate the development of practitioners within different fields of oncology, palliative care and the pharmaceutical industry to equip them with the skills to deliver excellent clinical care, effective leadership and to develop high quality products and services.
 Our educational offerings seek to cultivate inter-professional and inter-disciplinary education and working.
 The programme also aims to introduce the basis of research in oncology /palliative care/ oncology as applied to the pharmaceutical industry and to prepare participants for further active research within their own discipline.

+11 Learning Outcomes

+The programme provides opportunities for students to develop and demonstrate knowledge and understanding, qualities, skills and other attributes in the following areas.

+Knowledge and Understanding

+On completing the programme students will be able to: